mauler/testprj4/README.md

 The implementation is done by  **CardsIssuerDatabase** at **cards/issuer.py**, making sure the calls are properly encapsulated to raise the properly exceptions if an error occurs.
 This implementation also encapsulate *accounting operations* such as:

- - Funds transfer around accouts
+ - Funds transfer around accounts
  - Presentment settlement operation: debit and credit (Issuer and Scheme split).

 #### The Database Schema

 There are 2 contexts implemented:

-- Accouting
+- Accounting
 - Cards

 There is an ambiguous *thing* related to **CARD_ID**.
-On the accouting context makes more sense to call it **ACCOUNT_OWNER** since for example the Issuer and the Scheme doesn't have cards but still have accounts ("balance on some currency").
+On the accounting context makes more sense to call it **ACCOUNT_OWNER** since for example the Issuer and the Scheme doesn't have cards but still have accounts ("balance on some currency").

 This application is a **ALPHA PROTOTYPE** so the concepts may be a little inconsistent.